Go back to the Enrollment Requirements page

 Q: Do I need to finish my observation hours before I apply for admission?

-A: Yes, students are required to have 60 hours of observation in two distinct physical therapy settings before matriculating into the DPT program.
+A: Yes, students are required to have 30 hours of observation in at least one physical therapy setting before matriculating into the DPT program.
 Documentation of these observation hours should be included in the PTCAS application.

 Q: Who can I contact to ensure that my application is completed?